 Social life, health and wellbeing

-Starting university can be an overwhelming experience but also a great opportunity to make lifetime friendships and meet new people from across the world.
+Starting university can be an overwhelming experience but also a great opportunity to make life-long friendships and meet new people from across the world.
 One piece of advice that is given year on year to prospective students is to make the most of Freshers’ week and relish that opportunity to meet new people and get involved in as much as you can.

 Disclosing your vision impairment to friends